Does a sailing lesson get cancelled when it’s raining?

 Where can I find AusSea Sailing School?

-AusSea Sailing School is based in Kogarah Bay at the Botany Bay Yacht Club (BBYC).
-The address is 44 Endeavour Street, Sans Souci.
+AusSea Sailing School is based in Kogarah Bay at the Botany Bay Yacht Club (BBYC), only 20 minuted from Sydney CBD.
+The address is 44 Endeavour Street, Sans Souci, with plenty of free parking.

 Where do we sail?

-AusSea Sailing School teaches on Kogarah Bay and Botany Bay – we believe the best waters to learn how to sail in Sydney.
-Unlike Sydney Harbour, Botany Bay is very safe and we usually enjoy stronger winds as well.
+AusSea Sailing School teaches on Kogarah Bay and Botany Bay – arguably the best waters to learn how to sail in Sydney.
+Unlike crowded Sydney Harbour, Botany Bay is very safe and we usually enjoy stronger winds as well.
 Botany Bay isn’t as choppy and busy as Sydney Harbour nor as exposed as Port Hacking and Cronulla.

-What time do the sessions start and finish?
+What time do the sailing lessons start and finish?

-The first session starts at 9.30 am and the second one starts at 1.00 pm on all weekdays and in the weekends.
-The lessons run for three hours.
+The first session starts at 9.30 am, the second at 11.30 am and the third at 1.30 pm on all weekdays and in the weekends.
+The sailing lessons run for two hours.
 During the summer season we also have a twilight session during the weekends, which runs from 4.00 pm to 7.00 pm.
 Please make sure to be at the sailing school five minutes before the start of your lesson.

 What type of yachts does AusSea Sailing School use?

 For our IYT Inshore Skipper pathway we’ll take you out in one of our J24’s, the most popular keel race yacht in the world.
 A J24 is ideal for training purposes, because they are stable and safe, yet very responsive and fun to sail.
-For our racing courses we use J24’s and S111.
-We also use Renegade, the S111, for the IYT Coastal Skipper Course and the IYT International Bareboat Skipper Course.
+For our racing courses we use J24’s and an S111 for ocean racing.
+We also use Renegade, our comfortable and fast S111, for the Coastal Skipper Course and the ICC Bareboat Skipper Course.

 What is the maximum number of students on the boat?